 Before deciding which app to use, you might want to consider the following factors.

 Many people find GIMP more user-friendly than Adobe Illustrator because its user interface is simpler and has fewer tools.
 However, Illustrator has simplified its tools to beginner user-friendly in recent years.

 When it comes to money, you’ll always take a moment to think if it’s worth the money.
 For GIMP, it is an easier decision because you don’t have to spend a penny on it.

 As for Adobe Illustrator, unfortunately, you’ll have to pay for its amazing features.
-BUT, you do get a chance to try it out to see if you like it or not.
-It offers a 7-days free trial, and if you are a faculty member or student, you can get a great package deal.
+But, you do get a chance to try it out to see if you like it or not.
+It offers a 7-day free trial, and if you are a faculty member or student, you can get a great package deal.

 Yeah, I understand that paying $239.88 per year is not a small number.
 Want to learn more about Adobe Illustrator’s cost?
 You’d probably like to think about it and see which Adobe plan works best for you.

 GIMP runs on various platforms like Windows, macOS, and Linux.
 You can download your desired version and install it without any subscription.

 Illustrator operates on Windows and macOS.
 Unlike GIMP, Illustrator is a subscription-based program from Adobe Creative Cloud.
 Therefore, you’ll need to create an Adobe CC account to operate Illustrator.